Want to see how to build guitar calluses to improve your playing?

 ‘Arrggh the pain!’ you scream as you bravely struggle through that solo when the burning in your fingers is impolitely telling you to stop.

 You wonder how anyone got through it to ever become a guitar great.
 Your own trajectory needs a boost to give you the practice time you crave.

 You’ve heard of wild solutions; some of them border on degrading yourself to the point you’d rather give up learning the guitar.
-We have a pick of the myths and truths to develop strong guitar calluses fast.
+We have a pick of the myths and truths to building strong guitar calluses fast.

 You practice and then file down the skin on your fingers: MYTH.

 Tearing down the entire surface of your current callus just destroys what you have and doesn’t create the pressure needed to make them grow faster.
 It is also madness.

 Mix together a saline solution and dip your fingers in it three-times a day: TRUTH…ish

 You’re on the right lines but the key is to get a good amount of salt in the solution.
 Salt draws moisture from the skin, explaining why a mixture of saltwater and pulling on a lot of rope makes fishermen the greatest guitar players on earth.

 Well, you can try this however you like but it’s probably best to use a pot of some kind.
 Keep them submerged three times a day: MYTH.

 Your older brother is playing a poor practical joke on you.
 If you believe this, also be wary of people who ask you to buy them a tin of tartan paint.